 Straight Arm Biceps Stretches

-a) Stand next to a sturdy object (for example, next to a wardrobe) with the left side of your body facing it.
+a) Stand next to a sturdy object (for example, a pole or wall corner).

 b) Straighten your arm and, with the palm facing the floor, place your thumb and forefinger against the object.

-c) From there, rotate the left side of your body to the right as much as you can, until you feel your left bicep, shoulder, and pec stretch nicely.
+c) From there, rotate your body until you feel your left bicep, shoulder, and pec stretch nicely.

 d) Hold the position for up to 30 seconds and repeat for your right side.